Skip to main content

 }

-🏗️ Step 2: Implement with property injection
+🏗️ Step 2: Implement services with property injection

 [Injectable<IClock>(ServiceLifetime.Singleton)]